Chreekar/SharedExpenses/README.md

 ### Backend
 - Better handling of Update without duplicate reading of entity
 - Replace Constants.TenantId with a proper authentication solution
+- Unit testing

 ### Frontend
 - Use svelte-i18n to format money instead of hard coded SEK
+- Error handling, loading state, unit testing...

+## Gotchas

+- When getting the month from the javascript `Date`, January will be 0 and not 1 as represented in the backend.